 For instance, suppose that in your case, the jury decides your total damages award should be $100,000 (including your medical bills, lost income, vehicle damage, and pain and suffering).
-Sounds good, right?
-But the jury also decides you are 40 percent responsible for the accident (maybe you were speeding).
-Under Arizona's comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000—still a significant sum, but far below the grand total of your damages.
+But the jury also decides you are 25 percent responsible for the accident (maybe you were speeding).
+Under Arizona's comparative fault rule, you are entitled to 75 percent of the $100,000 total, or $75,000—still a significant sum, but less than the total of your damages.

-The comparative fault rule in Arizona applies even if you are found to be more responsible for the accident than the other driver.
+Arizona's comparative fault rule applies even if you are found to be more responsible for the accident than the other driver.
 For instance, if the jury decides you are 90 percent at fault, you are still technically entitled to 10 percent of your total damages, but of course the other side of the coin is that you'll be on the hook for 90 percent of the other driver's damages.

 (Not all states treat comparative fault this way.
-Most follow a "modified" comparative fault rule that only allows the plaintiff to receive damages if his or her fault was 50 percent or less.
+Most follow a "modified" comparative fault rule that only allows the plaintiff to receive damages if their fault was 50 percent or less.
 Once the plaintiff's fault exceeds 50 percent, the damages award drops to zero in most of these states.)

-Not only does the comparative negligence rule bind Arizona judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when he or she is evaluating your case.
+Not only does the comparative negligence rule bind Arizona judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when they're evaluating your case.
 A claims adjuster makes decisions based on what is likely to happen in court, after all.
 But don't let that prevent you from pursuing an auto accident settlement or lawsuit.

 Car insurance is certain to play a part in any claim that's made after a car accident.
 Arizona, like most states, requires the owner of a motor vehicle to maintain a certain amount of insurance coverage in order to operate the vehicle legally on the state's roads and highways.
 So, understanding the Arizona auto insurance rules is essential to any potential car accident case.